 Optimization is a word that marketers overuse.
 Put simply, it means we try and then test, rework and try again.
 Like medicine, marketing is a practice, and one that is finely honed over time.

 On the first day of a campaign, any great marketer has put a lot of thought into audience segments, content artifacts and visuals.
 They’ve described, in painstaking detail, just how the campaign will go to market, launch, and convert.
 Landing pages or sections of a website have been built to collect and inspire action for users.
-This level of detail can’t be overlooked whenever a campaign is crafted, otherwise the conversions we all hope will come surely fall short.
+This level of detail can’t be overlooked whenever a campaign is crafted, otherwise the conversions will surely fall short.

 But how does one know when a marketing effort requires new creative?
 At MLive Media Group, we often say that gut isn’t a strategy.
 Just because you feel that a piece of creative isn’t effective doesn’t make it so.